vsevolodnedora/bns_ppr_tools/README.md

 These plots and the final movie will be located in:
 `/path_to_output/simulation_name/slice/movie/rho/rl_3/rho_rl3.mp4`
 To redo the movie without recomputing all the plots, -- remove the `rho_rl3.mp4` and relaunch the script with `--overwrite no` flag.

+3) Other:
+`-t` addm0 adds m0 quantities (such as Q_eff, R_eff) if available to the `profile.xy/xz.h5` (see profile.py for descriptions)
+the profile.xy/xz.h5 are expected to be in `/path_to_sim_dir/profiles/123456/`, where 12345 is the directory name corresponding to the profile iteration

 As movie creation takes a considerable time (for long simulations) this is not a part of a pipeline.
 To be run separately.